fp8/crun-jwt-node-proxy/README.md

 # crun-jwt-proxy

-This project creates a docker image that is to be deployed as a sidecar in a cloud run service to validate firebase jwt.
-The validation is project id specific so as long as `GOOGLE_CLOUD_PROJECT` is provided the Firebase Auth jwt should be validated correctly.
+This project creates a docker image that is to be deployed as a sidecar in a Google Cloud Run service to validate Firebase Auth JWT.
+The validation is project id specific so as long as `GOOGLE_CLOUD_PROJECT` is provided the Firebase Auth JWT should be validated correctly.

 ## ENV needed for proxy service